danielv14/movie-lovers/markdown/index.md

 Welcome to MovieLovers!
-Are you just like us and love to bingewatch movies?
+Are you just like us and love to binge-watch movies?
 Do you only want to watch movies in high quality?
 Do you want to stream the latest movies before they are available in a physical store?
 If you said yes to all of the above we think you will love it here.

 MovieLovers is a subscriptionbased movie streaming service of highest quality.
 I know what you are thinking.
 Of course we have a wide selection of tv-series as well.
 Our service is the cheapest and most broad streaming service you can find on the market.